Advertiser disclosure

 Can I get into med school with a low GPA?

-A low GPA limits your options somewhat when it comes time to apply to med school.
+A low GPA limits your options when it comes time to apply to med school.
 However, it does not make it impossible.
 There are many approaches you can take to compensate for a low GPA.
 These can include strong letters of recommendation, work and volunteer experience, and high MCAT scores.

 It might seem like the odds are stacked against you if you’re applying to grad school with a low GPA.
 But luckily, there are many ways to compensate for a low GPA.
 Work experience, test scores, letters of recommendation, and essays are all great ways to show schools that you are more than your GPA.

-It’s also good to keep in mind that what one grad school might consider a low GPA might be an average or even a high GPA to another school.
+It’s also good to keep in mind that what one grad school might consider a low GPA might be an average or even high GPA to another school.
 As long as you are flexible with your grad school options, you still have a good chance of getting into grad school.

 Do grad schools care about GPA?